-In fact, the risk assessment process specified by ISO 27001 takes a very similar approach to theNIST Risk Management Framework: identify risks to the organization’s information, implement controls appropriate to the risk, and finally, monitor their performance.
+In fact, the risk assessment process specified by ISO 27001 takes a very similar approach to the NIST Risk Management Framework: identify risks to the organization’s information, implement controls appropriate to the risk, and finally, monitor their performance.

 However, because the NIST Cyber Security Framework and Risk Management Framework were designed to be voluntary, it is difficult to prove compliance.
 There is no formal NIST certification (yet).
-This is particularly unfortunate for organisations that must comply (as mandated by former US President Donald Trump’s Executive Order 13800).
+This is particularly unfortunate for organizations that must comply (as mandated by former US President Donald Trump’s Executive Order 13800).

 ISO 27001, meanwhile, has an international presence that many organizations recognize and trust.
 Moreover, organizations can achieve external, accredited certification to the standard – an excellent way of demonstrating at least partial compliance with the NIST frameworks.